 In 1994 Quentin Tarantino said one day he was going to do a "guys on a mission" movie.
-That day has arrived, and Inglourious Basterds is the movie.
-An epic tale of wild characters and wilder action, it has Brad Pitt as a US lieutenant leading Jewish soldiers in vendetta missions against the Nazis, Melanie Laurent as a French-Jew planning to avenge her family's murder, and Oscar's Best Supporting Actor Christoph Waltz as a cunning, show-stealing SS officer.
-That this is a Tarantino war movie means memorable dialogue and graphic violence are guaranteed.
-One mission worth signing up for.
+That day arrived in 2009, and Inglourious Basterds is the movie.
+An epic wartime tale of wild characters and wilder action, it stars Brad Pitt as a US lieutenant leading an elite squad of Jewish soldiers against the Nazis.
+Melanie Laurent joins the fray as a French-Jew planning to avenge her family's murder, while the Oscar-winning Christoph Waltz steals the show as a cunning SS officer.
+Being a Tarantino war movie, memorable dialogue and graphic violence are guaranteed.
+It's a mission worth signing up for.

 Taking huge liberties with historical accuracy, Inglourious Basterds may have historians everywhere wanting to slap Quentin Tarantino's legs, but it does make for two and a half hours of deliriously doolally entertainment.

 Only in a Quentin Tarantino World War 2 film would an assassination plot against Hitler and the most highly polished brass in his Reich revolve around a movie premiere.

 Or a crack British spy be sent on a mission not only due to his field experience, but because he was once a film critic.

 Or would Brad Pitt be cast as Lt.
 Aldo Raine, a part-Apache lieutenant leading a squad of Jewish grunts deep into enemy territory on a seek and destroy and scalp mission.

 And this is without discussing the director's encyclopaedic movie knowledge invoking Where Eagles Dare, The Dirty Dozen, To Be Or Not To Be, Battle of Algiers, The Alamo, The Good, The Bad And The Ugly, the original Italian war movie The Inglorious Bastards, and many more.